-Birmingham's Jewellery Quarter comprises some 400 businesses all dedicated in some fashion to the production of high-grade jewellery – one of the largest concentration of jewellery businesses in Europe.
+Birmingham's Jewellery Quarter comprises some 400 businesses, all dedicated in some way to the production of high-grade jewellery – one of the largest concentration of jewellery businesses in Europe.
 It’s no surprise then, that nearly half of the jewellery made in the UK is created in shops around here

-The district also has a museum dedicated to the history of the area called the Museum of the Jewellery Quarter.
-Guests can take a tour of a 19th-century jewellery workshop to see the technique and expertise that goes into the craft.
+The district also has a museum dedicated to its history called the Museum of the Jewellery Quarter.
+Here you can take a tour of a 19th-century jewellery workshop and see the technique and expertise that goes into the craft.
 Another unique place to visit is the Newman Brothers at the Coffin Works, a former coffin works factory that is now a museum showing off its unusual wares and depicting what life was like for workers at the time.

 However, the number one thing to do in Birmingham's Jewellery Quarter is to shop.
-The storefronts in this area of Hockley are adorned with high-quality clocks, jewellery and watches, meaning it will be tempting to pick up a couple luxury items.
+The storefronts in this area of Hockley are adorned with high-quality clocks, jewellery and watches; you'll almost certainly be tempted to pick up a couple of luxury items.